0w1nn3r/pool-filter-pressure-reader/README.md

 - If the display shows incorrect pressure readings, check the sensor calibration values
 - If WiFi configuration fails, press the reset button while powering on to clear settings
 - For analog reading issues, ensure the pressure sensor is properly connected to A0
+- If the backflush relay doesn't activate, check the wiring and relay power supply
 - If the device is stuck in a reboot loop, try flashing the firmware again

 ## Future Improvements